 There are a handful of lively slope-side venues up on the mountains that start the ball rolling by mid-afternoon, plus a huge choice of pubs and bars in Verbier itself that are rocking from late afternoon onwards; there are also more bars and nightclubs in Verbier than there are in perhaps all of its top ten rivals put together.

-For slope-side mid-afternoon fun head to Bar 1936, Ice Cube or the Rocks, all of which feature DJs on their snow patios; down in the village, Le Rouge offers more of the same, whilst the award-winning Farinet bar and the legendary Pub Mont Fort are reckoned to offer Verbier's best après ski experience.
+For slope-side mid-afternoon fun head to Bar 1936 or Ice Cube, both of which feature DJs on their snow patios; down in the village, Le Rouge offers more of the same, whilst the award-winning Farinet bar and the legendary Pub Mont Fort are reckoned to offer Verbier's best après ski experience.

-For much later on in the night, there's a range of stylish nightclubs to choose from: the Farm is very chic, the Casbah is a no-less-popular but more affordable alternative..
+For much later on in the night, there's a range of stylish nightclubs to choose from: the Farm is very chic, and South is also very popular.

 Verbier - Ski Hire: